apache/beam/website/www/site/content/en/documentation/patterns/bqml.md

 To be able to incorporate your BQML model into an Apache Beam pipeline using tfx_bsl, it has to be in the [TensorFlow SavedModel](https://www.tensorflow.org/guide/saved_model) format.
 An overview that maps different model types to their export model format for BQML can be found [here](https://cloud.google.com/bigquery-ml/docs/exporting-models#export_model_formats_and_samples).

-For the sake of simplicity, we'll be training a (simplified version of the) logistic regression model in the [BQML quickstart guide](https://cloud.google.com/bigquery-ml/docs/bigqueryml-web-ui-start), using the publicly available Google Analytics sample dataset.
+For the sake of simplicity, we'll be training a (simplified version of the) logistic regression model in the [BQML quickstart guide](https://cloud.google.com/bigquery-ml/docs/bigqueryml-web-ui-start), using the publicly available Google Analytics sample dataset (which is a [date-sharded table](https://cloud.google.com/bigquery/docs/partitioned-tables#dt_partition_shard) - alternatively, you might encounter [partitioned tables](https://cloud.google.com/bigquery/docs/partitioned-tables)).
 An overview of all models you can create using BQML can be found [here](https://cloud.google.com/bigquery-ml/docs/introduction#supported_models_in).

 After creating a BigQuery dataset, you continue to create the model, which is fully defined in SQL: